Nura: Rise of the Yokai Clan: Anime

 The anime series, produced by Studio Deen, aired from July 6 to December 21, 2010.
 It is licensed for North America by Viz Media under the name Nura: Rise of the Yokai Clan.
 New episodes, subtitled in English, were made available for streaming on their website several hours after they aired in Japan.
 The opening themes are Fast Forward and Sunshine performed by Monkey Majik and the ending themes are Sparky Start and Symphonic Dream performed by Katate Size (Aya Hirano, Yui Horie and Ai Maeda).
 The episodes were collected on eight DVDs from September 23, 2010, to April 22, 2011.

 The second season, Nura: Rise of the Yokai Clan – Demon Capital (ぬらりひょんの孫 千年魔京, Nurarihyon no Mago Sennen Makyō), aired in Japan from July 5 to December 20, 2011.
 It was made available for streaming with English subtitles the next day.
-Two additional 23-minute OVAs were subsequently released in December 4, 2012 and March 4, 2013 after Demon Capital finished.
+Two additional 23-minute OVAs were subsequently released on December 4, 2012, and March 4, 2013, after Demon Capital finished.
 They were bundled with the limited edition releases of volumes 24 and 25 of the manga.

 The English dub of the series was posted for streaming on Viz Media's online network, Neon Alley, which starting on October 2, 2012.
 Viz Media later released the series on DVD/Blu-ray on March 10, 2014.
 Originally it was going to be released on January 28, 2014.

 Other print media

 A character data book titled Nurarihyon no Mago: Official Character Data Book: Secret Ayakashi Notes (ぬらりひょんの孫 キャラクター公式データブック 妖秘録, Nurarihyon no Mago: Kyarakutā Kōshiki Dēta Bukku: Ayakashi Hiroku) was released on July 2, 2010.
 At 264 pages, it contains information on all the major factions in the series, as well as on Shiibashi and his assistants.

 A light novel adaptation written by Satoshi Oosaki with art by Hiroshi Shiibashi was published by J-Books in December 2009.
 It features the stories of Nurarihyon and Yohime's wedding ceremony and a strange encounter between Zen and Kuromaru, as well as an original tale centering on the yōkai who live in Ukiyoe Town.